ENCODE-DCC/encoded/README.md

 ## Docker compose on M1 Mac

-Make sure Docker is running.
+Make sure Docker is running (and give it enough CPU/RAM).

 In first terminal start Postgres and Elasticsearch and load data: